secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Testing

-To generate the submission, do the following steps:
+To generate the submission, please follow these steps.

 #### 1. Input commend.